informalsystems/quint/examples/solidity/ERC20/README.md

      see `transferTest`.

- - `mempool` defines a state machine that runs a single ERC20 token via mempool. , that is, when the methods are called by external users.
+ - `mempool` defines a state machine that runs a single ERC20 token via mempool, that is, when the methods are called by external users.
 We use this state machine to demonstrate how to detect the well-known issue with the order of `transferFrom` and `approve`, see the [issue #20][].